Brown Yard Alert!

-We have dealt with this issue throughout the 30 years that we have been in business.
-However, we encountered epic proportions in 2011 and continued to wrestle with it in 2012, 2013 and now into 2014 with the severity of the problem being greater in some years than in others.
+We have dealt with this issue throughout the 31 years that we have been in business.
+However, we encountered epic proportions in 2011 and continued to wrestle with it now into 2017 with the severity of the problem being greater in some years than in others.

 We are unsure as to the cause of the problem, but our knowledge and experience leads us to the following opinion (subject to change as we receive more information).

 This appears to be a disease that seems to have attacked the lawns in the fall, close to the time they go into dormancy.
 In this aspect it is similar to Spring Dead Spot, in which the grass actually dies rather than merely going dormant.
 The damaged turf is not apparent until spring when the damaged areas fail to green up.
 Spring Dead Spot is usually limited to small spots from 6 inches to 3 feet in diameter.